 Workshops for Warriors offers career services and job placement assistance.
-Each student is provided login credentials for the institutions web portal which includes a job board and several other career center functions including resume and cover letter assistance, building a LinkedIn profile, requesting a letter of recommendation, etc.
+Each student is provided login credentials for the institutions web portal which includes a job board and several other career center functions including resume and cover letter assistance, building a LinkedIn profile, requesting a letter of recommendation, networking and interviewing skills workshops etc.